emacs-mirror/emacs/mps/manual/source/guide/lang.rst

 the :term:`generational garbage collection`.

-You create a generation chain by constructing an array of structures of type :c:type:`mps_gen_param_s` and passing them to :c:func:`mps_chain_create`.
-Each of these structures contains two values, the *capacity* of the generation in :term:`kilobytes
-<kilobyte>`, and the *mortality*, the proportion of objects in the
-generation that you expect to survive a collection of that generation.
+You create a generation chain by constructing an array of structures of type :c:type:`mps_gen_param_s`, one for each generation, and passing them to :c:func:`mps_chain_create`.
+Each of these structures contains two values, the *capacity* of the generation in :term:`kilobytes <kilobyte>`, and the *mortality*, the proportion of objects in the generation that you expect to survive a collection of that generation.

-These numbers are hints to the MPS that it may use to make decisions about when and what to collect: nothing will go wrong (other than suboptimal performance) if you make poor choices.
-Making good choices for the capacity and mortality of each generation is not easy, and is postponed to the guide :ref:`guide-perf`.
+These numbers are *hints* to the MPS that it may use to make decisions about when and what to collect: nothing will go wrong (other than suboptimal performance) if you make poor choices.
+Making good choices for the capacity and mortality of each generation is not easy, and is postponed to the chapter :ref:`guide-perf`.

 Here's the code for creating the generation chain for the Scheme interpreter::